briis/unifiprotect/README.md

 ![USER Settings](https://github.com/briis/unifiprotect/blob/master/images/setup_user.png) ![RTSP Settings](https://github.com/briis/unifiprotect/blob/master/images/setup_rtsp.png)

-**Note:** This has been testet on Unifi Protect Controller version 1.13.0-beta.16, and I cannot guarantee that this will work on a lower version than that.
+**Note:** This has been testet on Unifi Protect Controller with version 1.13.0-beta.16 and higher.
+I cannot guarantee that this will work on a lower version than that.

 ## Manual Installation